October 26, 2018

 Most importantly, it is important that a specialist maxillofacial surgeon does this procedure.
 A maxillofacial surgeon has special training and is more capable of performing a successful treatment, avoiding crucial nerves that run through the lower jaw.

 Interestingly, some people never develop wisdom teeth while others only have one, two or three instead of all four.

 Oral Surgery – Dental Implants

-To replace a missing tooth, a dental implant acts as a new root to which a new tooth is later placed.
-The dental implant is ‘implanted’ into the jaw bone where it stays for at least three months before the final phase is complete with a connector called an abutment and a final crown.
+To replace a missing tooth or a tooth that needs to be extracted, a dental implant acts as a new root to which a new tooth is later placed.
+The dental implant is ‘implanted’ into the jaw bone where it heals for at least three months before the final phase is complete with a connector.
+The connector is attached to the final crown to hold everything in place.
 Dental implants are the best way to replace missing teeth.
-Read more about dental implants by clicking here.
+Read more here.

 Oral Surgery – Sinus Lift

 Meanwhile, may require a sinus lift if teeth have been missing in the upper jaw for a considerable time or if you have severe periodontal (gum) disease.
 Tooth loss also causes bone loss because there is no support for tissue or bone if the teeth are missing.
 Over time, the bone reabsorbs and disappears.
 This is called bone atrophy.